RafaelAmauri/Projects/README.md

 ## Tree

-This is a project that aims to provide my own implementation of the tree command that can be found in operating systems.
-The main goal is to have a memory-efficient implementation and avoid using recursion by all means.
+Tree is a project that aims to provide my own implementation of the tree command that can be found in different operating systems.
+The main goal is have a working implementation that doesn't use any recursion.

 * [Github Repository](https://github.com/RafaelAmauri/Tree)